jrdalino/aws-eks-terraform/README.md

-# Terraform module to provision an AWS EKS Cluster and VPC with Public and Private Subnets
+# Terraform module to provision an AWS EKS Cluster, Node Group and VPC with Public and Private Subnets

 ## This creates the following resources:
 - VPC